pinglainstitute/energy-gdp-emissions/README.md

 **Method**

+Universal StandardScaler was fitted on combined training data for all selected countries (G20, excluded EU)

-Same as the step 3-1, but with train data of G20 countries, and excluded EU
+The rest is same as the step 3-1, but with train data of G20 countries, and excluded EU

 ### Code
 * [Step 3-3 Multivariate G20 Models](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/code/03_03_G20_Multi_DLs.ipynb)